Find Grad Schools

 • Prepare or assist in the preparation of applications for environmental, building, or other required permits.

-Things a Wind Energy Project Manager Should Know How to Do
+Skills Needed to be a Wind Energy Project Manager

-Wind Energy Project Managers state the following job skills are important in their day-to-day work.
+When polled, Wind Energy Project Managers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.